braek/braek.github.io/draft/lego-power-functions-trains-raspberry-pi.md

 exit 0
 ```

-Make sure that the line with the **exit** statement is the last line of this file!
+Make sure that the line with the **exit** statement is still the last line of this file.

 Now, reboot the Raspberry Pi: